-Currently we offer a wide range of proprietary valves and other specialty equipment for rail tank cars and road tankers.
-In the 1990's Kelso's origins were based on unique inventions that better served problematic safety issues in the transport of hazmat commodities.
-Our commercial business evolution began with the adoption of our patented constant force pressure relief valves during the surge in crude-by-rail (CBR) shipments from 2012 to 2015.
-Since 2012 the Company has distributed over 65,000 valves that has generated over \$100 million in revenues.
+Currently, the Company offers a wide range of proprietary valves and other specialty equipment for rail tank cars and road tankers.
+In the 1990s Kelso's origins were based on unique inventions that better served problematic safety issues in the transport of hazmat commodities.
+The Company's commercial business evolution began with the adoption of the Company's patented constant force pressure relief valves during the surge in crude-by-rail (CBR) shipments from 2012 to 2015.
+Since 2012, the Company has distributed over 77,000 valves generating over \$111 million in revenues.

-Our products provide a rewarding economic value proposition for all tank car stakeholders.
+The Company's products provide a rewarding economic value proposition for all tank car stakeholders.
 This value includes reliable high-quality equipment, unprecedented warranties, high service standards and short lead times for delivery.
-Over the past decade Kelso has been able to develop a niche in the marketplace for many of our products.
+Over the past decade Kelso has been able to develop a niche in the marketplace for many of its products.
 Key products include: